1rens1/MrFish/README.md

 ## About

-MrFish is a form spammer script created by [Daan Van Essen / Amadeus](https://hrzn.bio/teylver) for Discord phishing links.
+MrFish is a form spammer script created by [Daan Van Essen / Amadeus](https://hrzn.bio/teylver) for Discord phishing links.<br/>
-This is a modified version by me.
+This is a modified version by me.<br/>
+**PLEASE NOTE THAT THIS IS NOT FOR SENDING PHISHING LINKS OUT TO DISCORD SERVERS**<br/>
+**THIS IS A LOGIN FORM SPAMMER SPECIFICALLY FOR THOSE LINKS (egx: Spams login request to https://discordgift.scam/YgwndT89gh78)**

 ## Installation